albertosaurus/power_enum_2/README.md

 Lookup the BookingStatus instance for arg.
 The arg value can be a 'string' or a :symbol, in which case the lookup will be against the BookingStatus.name field.
 Alternatively arg can be a Fixnum, in which case the lookup will be against the BookingStatus.id field.

 The <code>:on_lookup_failure</code> option specifies the name of a class method to invoke when the [] method is unable to locate a BookingStatus record for arg.
-The default is the built-in :enforce_strict_literals which causes an exception to be raised when no record is found and the arg is a Fixnum or Symbol, otherwise it returns nil.
-There are also built-ins for :enforce_strict (raise and exception regardless of the type for arg) and :enforce_none which just returns nil.
+The default is the built-in :enforce_none which returns nil.
+There are also built-ins for :enforce_strict (raise and exception regardless of the type for arg), :enforce_strict_literals (raises an exception if the arg is a Fixnum or Symbol), :enforce_strict_ids (raises and exception if the arg is a Fixnum) and :enforce_strict_symbols (raises an exception if the arg is a Symbol).

-The whole point of the :on_lookup_failure option is that I'm pretty opinionated that a) if the value can't be looked-up for a :symbol that I've passed, it's probably a typo so I want a *big* hint that something is wrong and b) it's likely that my opinion isn't shared by everyone so it should be configurable.
+The purpose of the :on_lookup_failure option is that a) under some circumstances a lookup failure is a Bad Thing and action should be taken, therefore b) a fallback action should be easily configurable.

 <code>BookingStatus.all</code>